count-numbers/fotto/README.md

       "leading": 1.5,
       "fontFileNormal": "/path/to/Font.ttf",
       "fontFileBold": "/path/to/Font-Bold.ttf",
-      "addTrimmingMargin": true // if true, ignores the trimming margin outside the actual page contents;
+      // if true, ignores the trimming margin outside the actual page contents;
-                                // this is useful for background images which should overlap crop marks },
+      // this is useful for background images which should overlap crop marks "addTrimmingMargin": true,
+      // rotation angle, counter-clockwise, in degrees
+      "rotation": 90
+    },
     // more styles
     ...